lgalke/vim-ernest/README.md

 ## Closing words

 Ernest provides an alternative insert mode for vim to focus on writing.
-Thus all deletion keys are disabled in Ernest mode.
-It integrates nicely with other plugins that focus on distraction-free writing, such as Goyo and Limelight.
+All deletion keys are disabled in Ernest mode.
+Ernest integrates nicely with other plugins that focus on distraction-free writing, such as Goyo and Limelight.
 If you enjoy `vim-ernest`, please consider leaving one of your stars.
 Let me know whether this plugin has helped you to focus on actual writing rather than editing.